-The prophecy of Daniel 9 says that this world’s sin problem would be solved (9:24) through the appearance (v25) and killing of the messiah (v26), while he will put a stop to sacrifice and grain offering (9:27).
-In the light of New Testament, this describes Jesus Christ.
+Excerpt: The prophecy of Daniel 9 promises that this world’s sin problem would be solved (9:24) through the appearance (v25) and killing of the messiah (v26), while he will put a stop to sacrifice and grain offering (9:27).
+In the light of the New Testament, this describes Jesus Christ.
+But both the Liberal-Critical and Dispensational interpretations substantially remove Jesus from the prophecy.

 This stop to sacrifice must be understood within its context: